Inhomogeneous Khitchine-Groshev type theorems on manifolds over function fields: Abstract

 \section{Abstract}

-The goal of this paper is to establish a complete Khintchine-Groshev type theorem in both homogeneous and inhomogeneous setting, on analytic nondegenerate manifolds over a local field of positive characteristic.
+The goal of this paper is to establish a complete Khintchine-Groshev type theorem in both homogeneous and inhomogeneous settings, on analytic nondegenerate manifolds over a local field of positive characteristic.
 The dual form of Diophantine approximation has been considered here.
-Our treatise provides the function field analogues of the various earlier results of this type, studied in the euclidean and $S$-adic framework, by Bernik, Kleinbock and Margulis \cite{BKM}, Beresnevich, Bernik, Kleinbock and Margulis \cite{BBKM}, Badziahin, Beresnevich and Velani \cite{BBV}, Mohammadi and Golsefidy \cite{MG1, MG2} and Datta and Ghosh \cite{DG1}.
+The core of our argument is a sharp estimate for flows on homogeneous spaces, which had been originally invented by Kleinbock and Margulis in \cite{KM}.
+Our treatise provides the function field analogs of the various earlier results of this type, studied in the Euclidean and $S$-adic framework, by Bernik, Kleinbock and Margulis \cite{BKM}, Beresnevich, Bernik, Kleinbock and Margulis \cite{BBKM}, Badziahin, Beresnevich and Velani \cite{BBV}, Mohammadi and Golsefidy \cite{MG1, MG2} and Datta and Ghosh \cite{DG1}.